geekgonecrazy/geekgonecrazy.github.io/content/posts/2023-05-23-rocketchat-client-certificate.md

 - Select it
 - Tap connect, and it should navigate to the workspace info

-To add a client certificate in Firefox:
+### On Firefox:

-1. Open Firefox and click on the three horizontal lines in the top-right corner of the window.
+- Open Firefox and click on the three horizontal lines in the top-right corner of the window.
-2. Select "Preferences".
+- Select "Preferences".
-3. In the left-hand menu, click on "Privacy & Security".
+- In the left-hand menu, click on "Privacy & Security".
-4. Scroll down to the "Certificates" section and click on "View Certificates".
+- Scroll down to the "Certificates" section and click on "View Certificates".
-5. Click on the "Your Certificates" tab.
+- Click on the "Your Certificates" tab.
-6. Click on "Import".
+- Click on "Import".
-7. Browse to the location of your client certificate file and select it.
+- Browse to the location of your client certificate file and select it.
-8. Enter the password for the certificate if prompted.
+- Enter the password for the certificate if prompted.
-9. Click "OK".
+- Click "OK".
-10. Your client certificate should now be imported and ready to use in Firefox.
+- Your client certificate should now be imported and ready to use in Firefox.
+- Visit the address and you should be prompted to select the certificate.

 Congratulations!
 You have successfully set up client SSL certificate authentication for [Rocket.Chat](http://Rocket.Chat) using Nginx.